-This struck Frederick F. Reichheld, then a consultant with Bain & Co.
+This struck Frederick F. Reichheld, a consultant with Bain & Co.
 He saw the value of simple data collection and began a process to create a more robust version of the Enterprise metric -- one that would track what he viewed as a key to company success: customer loyalty.

-Today, Reichheld's creation, Net Promoter ScoreⓇ (or NPS for short) is a key measurement tool used by businesses at all stages -- from Fortune 500 leaders to small startups trying to grow into the big companies of tomorrow.
+Today, Reichheld's creation, Net Promoter ScoreⓇ (or NPS for short) is a key measurement tool used by businesses at all stages -- from Fortune 500 leaders to small startups trying to grow into the companies of tomorrow.

 Why Is NPS Important?

 More importantly, NPS allows you to find your most loyal customers and use them as the model of who to build your product for.
-Most companies track NPS regularly, but in this article, you'll learn why it should be a key metric you check in with on a daily basis.
+Most companies track NPS regularly, but in this article, you'll learn why it should be a key metric you check on a daily basis.